Battersea: National Rail

 Battersea is served by three National Rail stations: Battersea Park, Clapham Junction, and Queenstown Road (Battersea).
-All three stations are in London Travelcard Zone 2.
+All three stations are in London fare zone 2.

 Battersea Park

 Battersea Park is served by some Southern trains.

 Trains northbound terminate at London Victoria, which is the next stop along the line.
 Southbound, Southern's "metro" services run to Clapham Junction, Wandsworth Common, and Balham.
 After Balham, trains head towards Croydon, Epsom, London Bridge, and Sutton, amongst other destinations.

 The first station to carry the name "Battersea Park" was opened by the London, Brighton and South Coast Railway (LB&SCR) as "Battersea" on 1 October 1860 and was located at the southern end of what is now Grosvenor Bridge.
 It closed on 1 November 1870.
 The LB&SCR opened another station on a high-level line on 1 May 1867 called Battersea Park.
 Another station existed closed to the current station called Battersea Park Road railway station by the London, Chatham and Dover Railway in 1867 and closed in 1916.